Learn the basics

 Directoryi18n

-- strings.i18n.json Default localization definition
+- en.i18n.json Default localization definition

-- strings_es.i18n.json Language specific localization
+- es.i18n.json Language specific localization

 - …